coderaiser/putout/docs/the-book-of-ast.md

 "Hi greany!", owl said, "I just saw a very strange thing on the cloud!
 Need you help, it drives me crazy!"

 "Hi feathered!
-Tell me what the deal?", crocodile answered rolled over to the other side.
+Tell me what the deal?", crocodile answered and rolled over to the other side.

 ```js
 const birds = ['🦉'];
 const [owl] = birds;
 ```

-"What the difference between this two lines?", owl asked.
+"What the difference between this two lines?", 🦉Owl asked.

 "First one is **ArrayExpression** with one element that is **StringLiteral** `'🦉'`", started 🐊Putout.
 "And second one is **ArrayPattern** with one element that is **Identifier** `owl`.

 "So pattern always on the left side, and expression on the right side?", the owl asked thoughtfully.

 "Exactly!
-For destructuring we always use patterns", answered 🐊Putout, "Same goes to **ObjectExpression** and **ObjectPattern**".
+For destructuring we always use patterns", answered 🐊Putout, "same goes to **ObjectExpression** and **ObjectPattern**".

 ## ObjectExpression and ObjectPattern